Haych13/Learnix/README.md

 **Why Learnix over CodeAcademy?**
 Learnix is an all-in-one software that doesn't need the internet to function, Learnix will be completely open-source so it can always be kept upto date if somethine changes or new is added.

+ **Where can I download Learnix?**

+Not yet, as Learnix is still being developed I'd like it to be in a more complete state before I make the repo public

  **When is the release?**

 Soon.
 Learnix is still under development and not ready for release just yet.
+I am aiming for June/July 2018 for a first release.